vbukhonov/github_and_twitter_connections/README.md

    5. DJANGO_SETTINGS_MODULE
 4. Run `python manage.py runserver` to run the dev server.

-There is also Docker files which can be used to start app in the container.
+There are also Docker files which can be used to start app in the container.